The transparency of performance marketing

 Being online is indispensable today, but there are ways to increase your company’s visibility.
 Brand awareness and performance marketing are two of the most effective tools.
 Ferenc Dudás, chief operating officer at Klikkmánia Magyarország, offers some insight.

-BBJ: Most of the companies already have an online presence, usually a website, webshop or a social media account.
+BBJ: Most companies already have an online presence, usually a website, webshop or a social media account.
 But when they hear about performance marketing, many get suspicious.
 What would you tell them?

 Ferenc Dudás: Compared to classic marketing, performance marketing offers company managers looking to increase sales and revenues a much more powerful tool, one better able to quantify the efficiency of a campaign, in a more transparent way.
 The main areas here are paid advertisements and organic turnover growth.
 We have analytics and measuring tools for both areas, which offer very reliable data about how much revenue is generated with every 100 forints spent on a campaign.
 This can be very attractive, as it offers not only marketing managers, but also sales managers, a much more transparent solution for tracking their online sales.
 Moreover, these data can be tracked with marketing automation or other solutions inside the company.
 Dashboards and reports are available for the management, which allow tracking on a daily or weekly basis, so everything becomes much more transparent.